 ASOs offer HR-related support.
 However, an ASO doesn’t become the employer on record; therefore, they are not liable for non-compliance even though they’ll take up compliance responsibilities.

-• Risk and Safety Management – ASOs do not have risk or claims management, nor do they administer safety programs for their clients.
+Workers’ Compensation – PEOs have a master workers’ compensation policy for their employees.
+Working with an ASO means the client takes up coverage for its employees or secures one through its employees’ sup>:– ASOs do not have risk or claims management, nor do they administer safety programs for their clients.
 PEOs, as a co-employer on record, offer risk and safety management services as part of their service bundle.

-• Regulatory Compliance: Both an ASO and a PEO offer regulatory compliance services, but only the PEO is liable for non-compliance.
+Regulatory Compliance – Both an ASO and a PEO offer regulatory compliance services, but only the PEO is liable for non-compliance.

 How MartinoWest Can Support Your Business